doritoes/ipgiraffe.com/7_Regions.md

     - Alias: **YES**
     - Route traffic to:
       - Select **API Gateway REST APIs** from the dropdown menu
-      - Region: Chooose the region
+      - Region: Choose the region
     - Value: Enter the domain name of your API gateway in this region (my example is 59o1ou36kb.execute-api.us-east-1.amazonaws.com)
     - Routing Policy: **Latency**
     - Region: Select your first region (in my case us-east-1)
-    - Healtch check ID - options: **Leave blank**
+    - Health check ID - options: **Leave blank**
     - Evaluate target health: **NO** (default) to save cost, or enable to allow Route 53 to monitor your API Gateway endpoint
     - Record ID: **app-us-east-1**
 7. Click **Add another record** and repeat for your second region (in my case us-west-2)